-How to solve a serious problem - part 1 - Describing the problem, and finding possible solutions
+How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 The list you produce will likely have items that can be grouped in some sensible way.
 If this is possible it should be done.
 These groups may indicate fundamental aspects of your problem, or a group of several related problems.